peterjlee/asc-ImageJ-MinimumDistances/README.md

 # asc-ImageJ-MinimumDistance Macros for ImageJ/Fiji

-The Add_Min_and_Max-Ref-Dist-to-Centroids_to_Results.ijm ImageJ macro adds the minimum distance between the centroid of a set of analyzed objects and a reference set of points to the ImageJ results table.
+The <strong>Add_Min_and_Max-Ref-Dist-to-Centroids_to_Results.ijm</strong> ImageJ macro adds the minimum distance between the centroid of a set of analyzed objects and a reference set of points to the ImageJ results table.
 This could be done with just a few lines of ImageJ/Fiji macro code but here we try to extract a few more distance derived details.
 This data can then used to provide position normalized quantification of microstructures, microchemistry and even images as in this publication: <a href="https://fs.magnet.fsu.edu/~lee/asc/pdf_papers/SMRG_pub643.html">PDF</a></p>

 A reference location file with X coordinates in column 1 and Y coordinates in column 2 is required (using standard mageJ delimeters - e.g. a tab separated txt file exported by ImageJ or a csv file).<br />
 The macro can use imported XY values that are in pixels or to the same scale as the active image<br />